spawaskar-cora/cora-docs/docs/user-guide/orgs-users-projects.md

  Element  | Validation Rule  | Required/Optional
  ------------- | -------------| -------------
- Name  |  Can only contain letters and numbers | Required Description | Can only contain letters and  numbers | Required Status Id |  Can only contain numbers| Required
+ Name  |  Can only contain letters and numbers, min:3 and max:255 chars | Required Description |Can minimum 3 chars and 255 max chars | Required Status Id |  Can only contain numbers| Required
  Start Date | Can only contain date| Required
  Manager Id | Can only contain numbers | Required